How to get to Bangkok

 Airport Rail Link

-The train connects directly to the BTS at Phaya Thai Station which is ideal if you want to avoid traffic.
+The fastest and most convenient way to reach the city.
+It takes around 30 minutes and costs between 50 and 100 THB.
+The train connects directly to the BTS at Phaya Thai Station, which is ideal if you want to avoid traffic.

 A comfortable option, especially if you arrive late or carry luggage.